AiviaCommunity/PythonForAivia/PythonEnvForAivia/Tests/README.md

 python -m unittest Tests.ProcessImages.test_AdjustGamma
 ```

+Running tests will result in each recipe's respective output to be saved to a folder called `GroundTruth/RECIPE_NAME/outputs/`, which is then cross referenced against `GroundTruth/RECIPE_NAME/ground_truth/`

 # Test Directory Structure

+## List of helper directories
+- [InputTestImages](../Tests/InputTestImages/): All input images for tests are stored here
+- [utils](../Tests/utils/): Common functions shared across all tests are stored here.

 Tests mimic the folder structure of [`Recipes`](../Recipes/).
 Each family (directory) of recipes has the following structure (an example for `AdjustGamma.py` is provided below:
 ```